mpursell/WeatherAlert/README.md

 App to message me if the wind gust speed for tomorrow exceeds 30mph, so I can take down the basketball hoop!

+## Pre-requisites

+You'll need:

+* An API account with the Met Office - https://www.metoffice.gov.uk/services/data/datapoint/api
+* A Twilio API account - https://console.twilio.com/
+* A .env file creating with the following:
+    * API_KEY (this is your Met Office API key)
+    * TWILIO_ACCOUNT_SID
+    * TWILIO_AUTH_TOKEN
+    * TWILIO_PHONE_NUMBER
+    * MY_PHONE_NUMBER (your personal phone number)

+All the TWILIO requirements can be found in the Twilio console once you're signed in

 ## Virtual Environment

 Developed and tested in venv.